arsym-dev/WinnerOddsExport/README.md

-# WinnderOddsExport
+# WinnerOddsExport

 Export your betting history from [WinnerOdds](https://winnerodds.com/) to a CSV file.
 This makes direct calls to the API.

-Precompiled binaries exist in [Releases](https://github.com/arsym-dev/WinnerOddsExport/releases).
+Precompiled binaries can be found in [Releases](https://github.com/arsym-dev/WinnerOddsExport/releases).

 ## Usage